justinvdm/strain/readme.md

 ### `.prop(name[, default])`

-defines a new gettable and settable property on a type. if `default` is given, the property is set to the default when the type is instantiated.
+defines a new gettable and settable property on a type.

 ```javascript
 var t = strain().prop('foo', 23)();
 console.log(t.foo());  // 23
 ```

+if `default` is given, the property is set to the default when the type is instantiated.

 ### `.meth(name, fn)`

-defines a new method on a type. if `fn` does not return a value or returns `undefined`, the type's instance is returned instead to allow for further method chaining.
+defines a new method on a type.

 ```javascript
 var thing = strain()